ash-project/ash/documentation/tutorials/get-started.md

 ### Querying without persistence

-So far, we haven't stored any data in a database.
+So far we haven't used a data layer that does any persistence, like storing records in a database.
 All that this simple resource does is return the record back to us.
 You can see this lack of persistence by attempting to use a `read` action:

 ```elixir
 Helpdesk.Support.read!(Helpdesk.Support.Ticket)